Patient's Query

 I would like to know,

 Giving the medicine within 24 to 72 hours of unprotected intercourse is fine.
-However, effectiveness reduces with delay in taking the dose.
-Please explain to me how you are not sure whether the sperms entered or not.
+However, effectiveness reduces with a delay in taking the dose.
+Please explain to me how you are not sure whether the sperm entered or not.
 Then, give more details for a better analysis of your problem so I can help you better.

 Do not worry.
 I am always there for you both.
 God bless.